debox-network/FSKitBridge/README.md

 - **macOS**

-    - **PlugInKit / ExtensionKit (PKD):** Discovers the embedded FSKit extension inside your app bundle, handles _election_ (which copy is active), launches the extension process when needed, and manages its lifecycle.
+    - **PlugInKit / ExtensionKit (PKD):** Discovers the embedded FSKit extension inside your host app, handles _election_ (which copy is active), launches the extension process when needed, and manages its lifecycle.

     - **FSKit host (VFS side) (VFS):** The system component that issues filesystem operations (lookup, read/write, enumerate, set attributes, etc.) to your extension over XPC.